akfamily/aktools/README.md

 [![](https://github.com/jindaxiang/aktools/workflows/build/badge.svg)](https://github.com/jindaxiang/aktools/actions)

-# AkTools
+# AKTools

-AkTools is a package for local HTTP server for AkShare!
+AKTools is a package for local HTTP server for AkShare!

 It depends on AkShare and FastAPI.